 Unfortunately, when we travel, time is not infinite and your days in Krakow will surely fly by.
-In order to organize your schedule well and not to run out of time, you should know that the visit to the Auschwitz concentration camp you will have to spend between half a day and a full day.
+To organize your schedule well and not to lose time, you should know that the visit to the Auschwitz concentration camp you will have to spend between half a day and a full day.

 Take note, I explain how long the visits last, how much time you will need if you want to visit it at your own pace and how long the trip from Krakow takes.

-If you choose to join one of the all-inclusive tours to Auschwitz from Krakow, calculate that the total duration (including transfers and guided tour) will be about 7 hours, so you will have spent more than half a day on this tour.
+If you choose to book an all-inclusive tour to Auschwitz from Krakow, calculate that the total duration (including transfers and guided tour) will be about 7 hours, so you will have spent more than half a day on this tour.

 Depending on the language in which you choose to do the tour, you can leave at one time or another.
 The good thing?
 In Hellotickets you will find availability to do it in Spanish at different times of the day, so the flexibility you will have to organize your day is maximum.

-How long is the tour to Auschwitz concentration camp on your own?
+How long does the tour to Auschwitz concentration camp on your own take?

 There is no time limit to stay inside the camp.
-When you purchase tickets for Auschwitz you will have to choose the date and time slot when you want to enter the camp, as all entrances are registered.
+When you buy the tickets for the Auschwitz tour you will have to choose the date and time slot when you want to enter the camp, as all entrances are registered.

 How long does it take to get to Auschwitz from Krakow?